-Edited by Robbi, Eng, Graeme, Lynn and 1 other
+Edited by Robbi, Eng, Graeme, Lynn

 Beef Wellington is a wonderful dish that is traditionally prepared by taking a beef tenderloin and coating it with a paste of some type (usually mushrooms and shallots or pate), and often wrapped in cured ham.

 The entire loin is then wrapped either in puff pastry or phyllo dough and roasted to perfection.
 The recipes for this tempting dish are almost endless, but the one thing that they all have in common is that they make an elegant presentation on any table.

 Whether it is a holiday get together or a quiet dinner party with friends, this timeless entrée is perfect for every occasion.

 - 12 pounds beef tenderloinAdvertisement

 - 21 teaspoon saltAdvertisement

 - 31 teaspoon freshly ground pepper

 - 51 pound mushrooms (Portobello work nicely)

 - 76 to 8 thin slices of smoked ham